 - Authenticate yourself in apps that support fingerprint ID on Fire Max 11.

-For the latter, it seems there are no apps supporting the fingerprint ID on Fire Max 11.
-Apps installed from the Google Play Store will not support the fingerprint ID, even if they support similar features in other Android devices.… Read the rest
+For the latter, it seems there are no apps supporting the fingerprint ID on Fire Max 11.… Read the rest

 Amazon Fire tablet (Fire 7, Fire HD 8, Fire HD 10, and Fire Max 11) is the most affordable Android tablet on the planet.
 Fire Tablet Buyer's Guide 2023 will help you decide: